akutuva21/crnt-lean/README.md

 **[Univalence & matrices](CRNT/Multistationarity)**
 - Gale–Nikaido global univalence, degree-free: Stiemke's alternative, an order-monotonicity theorem, and ±1 sign-conjugation over a P-matrix calculus (Schur complements, signature invariance)
-- computable exact rational matrix rank with a nonsingular-minor certificate
+- Computable exact rational matrix rank with a nonsingular-minor certificate

 **[Dynamical systems](CRNT/Dynamics)**
-- forward semiflows, Lyapunov stability, and LaSalle's principle, with the flow of a bounded Lipschitz field and backward invariance of ω-limit sets
+- Forward semiflows, Lyapunov stability, and LaSalle's principle, with the flow of a bounded Lipschitz field and backward invariance of ω-limit sets
-- single-valued Nagumo invariance (subtangency ⇒ forward invariance) via first-exit arguments
+- Single-valued Nagumo invariance (subtangency ⇒ forward invariance) via first-exit arguments

-## Scope & open problems
+## Scope & Open Problems

 The library proves the classical canon and a large decidable fraction of the design-relevant criteria.
 What remains is of two kinds: established mathematics Mathlib does not yet have, where building it unlocks the CRN results noted, and questions where the mathematics itself is still open.

 **General mathematics still to build**
-- topological degree: unconditional steady-state existence and the multistationarity converse (the switch verdict)
+- Topological degree: unconditional steady-state existence and the multistationarity converse (the switch verdict)
-- persistence theory (facet repulsion, Butler–McGehee): global attraction for broad weakly-reversible classes
+- Persistence theory (facet repulsion, Butler–McGehee): global attraction for broad weakly-reversible classes
 - Fenichel / singular-perturbation theory: error-quantified, infinite-horizon time-scale reduction
-- continuous-time Markov chains: process-level stochastics and the deterministic (Kurtz) scaling limit
+- Continuous-time Markov chains: process-level stochastics and the deterministic (Kurtz) scaling limit
-- center-manifold reduction and Hopf bifurcation: sustained oscillation (the clock verdict)
+- Center-manifold reduction and Hopf bifurcation: sustained oscillation (the clock verdict)

 **Open research**
-- the global attractor conjecture in full generality (Horn's 1974 conjecture, still open; proven here for the no-critical-siphon class and reduced to persistence in all cases)
+- The global attractor conjecture (Horn's 1974 conjecture, open in general):
+  - Proven unconditionally for the no-critical-siphon class of complex-balanced networks, and reduced to persistence in all cases (GAC ⟺ persistence)
+  - Craciun's toric-differential-inclusion architecture is formalized sorry-free, with the steps it rests on isolated as explicit hypotheses: set-valued viability, the n-dimensional surface construction, the weak-reversibility cycle cover, the polyhedral-fan axioms, and arbitrary-fan faithful-curve existence
+  - No theorem assembles those hypotheses into a proof of the conjecture
-- the correctness of the higher-deficiency (Deficiency One and Advanced Deficiency) algorithms
+- The correctness of the higher-deficiency (Deficiency One and Advanced Deficiency) algorithms:
+  - The apparatus is formalized (network consistency via Stiemke, cut pairs, regularity, confluence vectors with their proven antisymmetry, shelves, signatures, colinearity classes), and the exclusion direction is proven: an injective network has no capacity for multiple steady states
+  - The correctness equivalences themselves (a network has that capacity iff the algorithm affirms it) are stated as propositions but proved in neither direction; this is the Feinberg 1995 content, including the forward step from a sign-compatible log-ratio to a full shelf signature
-- unconditional absolute concentration robustness
+- Unconditional absolute concentration robustness (Shinar–Feinberg):
+  - The discrete reduction is proven, including that the monomial ratio is constant on each linkage class, which narrows the whole question to forcing one scalar to zero (the robust species' log-ratio between two positive steady states)
+  - That scalar is supplied as a hypothesis today; the natural algebraic route through the deficiency mode is vacuous, so closing it needs the deficiency-one sign argument from the steady-state equations at the non-terminal cut, which is not yet formalized and likely needs new infrastructure

-## Getting started
+## Getting Started

 ```bash
 lake exe cache get   # fetch prebuilt Mathlib oleans